andrei-benea/De-Touro/README.md

 ## Running your first test

-Run the following command in order to verify the complete DA process:
+Run the following commands to start up e2e tests that verify saving, publishing, bidding, assigning and performing rides on all De-Touro order types:

+`npm test tests/e2eKtaTest.js`

 `npm test tests/e2eDaTest.js`

+`npm test tests/e2eBaTest.js`

 Commands for running all DeTouro tests will be added here, keep checking for updates.